 Instead, rejuvenate by sunbathing on a hammock, receiving an optional seaside massage, or enjoying any of the complimentary water toys.
 While the resort is fully sustainable, you won’t even notice you’re staying at an eco-resort.
 Besides, Thatch Caye is the perfect place to disconnect and recharge, allowing you to immerse yourself in the solace of the sea below your cabana on stilts.

 Towering coconuts, Caribbean blue cabanas, kaleidoscopic sunsets, Southern charm, and a warm community await on a 15-acre isle inside the country’s largest marine reserve.
-East of Dangriga Town in Southern Belize, Blue Marlin Beach Resort rests on the private island of South Water Caye with all 14 of their units, suitable to host up to to 36 persons.
+East of Dangriga Town in Southern Belize, Blue Marlin Beach Resort rests on the private island of South Water Caye with all 14 of its units, suitable to host up to 36 persons.
 It’s a lounging enclave, welcoming guests for discreet stays right on the edge of the Belize Barrier Reef.

 View this post on Instagram

 This 16-acre private island gem is a quick 30-minute boat ride from Dangriga Town, boasting all-inclusive fixings with 19 sea-facing colorful cabanas.
 Tucked away on a remote, private island outside the sleepy coastal fishing town, this Belize resort’s seafood dishes are tough to beat.